ss23/owasp-2013/Lesson/A1-Injection.md

 INSERT INTO users (id, username) VALUES (1, "ss23"); DROP TABLE users;
 ```

-In certian situations, this would actually delete all the data in that table (so, don't try it on live sites unless you like prison).
+In certian situations, this would actually delete all the data in that table (so don't try it on live sites unless you like prison).

 ## Our Application